kakashi1509b/Odin_recipes/README.md

-# Odin_recipes
+# Odin Recipes
-A collection of notes, exercises, and projects completed while learning full-stack development through The Odin Project.

-1. Used basic things like list, images, and all in the basic project.
+A beginner HTML project from The Odin Project Foundations course, focusing on lists, images, links, and basic page structure.